Skip to main content

 Overview

-Solanum lycopersicum 'Cherokee Purple' is Cherokee Purple tomato, an indeterminate heirloom growing 72-96 inches (180-240 cm / 6-8 feet) tall on stakes or cages.
-Large beefsteak-type fruit 8-12 ounces (225-340 g) with dusky rose-purple to dark brownish-red skin and deep red-purple flesh — the dark color is from anthocyanin pigments overlaying the red lycopene.
-Matures in 75-90 days from transplant.
-Bright yellow flowers in clusters.
-In the nightshade family (Solanaceae).
-An heirloom (open-pollinated): seeds can be saved and will produce true to type.
-Believed passed down through the Cherokee Nation — made widely available in 1990 by Craig LeHoullier.
-No hybrid disease resistance: susceptible to Fusarium wilt, late blight (Phytophthora infestans), and cracking.
-The fruit cracks readily in heavy rain or inconsistent watering.
-Indeterminate growth — requires staking or caging.
-Start indoors 6 weeks before last frost.
-All green parts contain solanine — toxic to pets and humans if consumed in quantity.
-Ripe fruit is non-toxic.
-One of the most widely grown heirloom tomatoes.
-Full sun (6+ hours).
-Tender annual.
-Growth rate is fast.
+Solanum lycopersicum 'Cherokee Purple' is an indeterminate heirloom tomato in the family Solanaceae reaching 72-96 inches (180-240 cm / 6-8 feet) tall on stakes or cages and 36-48 inches (90-120 cm) wide.
+Fruits are large beefsteak-type, 8-12 ounces (225-340 g), with dusky rose-purple to dark brownish-red skin and deep red-purple flesh; the dark color comes from anthocyanin pigments overlaying the red lycopene.
+Fruit matures in 75-90 days from transplant.
+Flowers are bright yellow, five-petaled, in small clusters.
+The cultivar is an open-pollinated heirloom, so seeds saved from a fruit produce plants true to type.
+The cultivar was passed down through the Cherokee Nation by oral family history and was made widely available through the seed trade in 1990 by Craig LeHoullier.
+The cultivar carries no hybrid disease resistance and is susceptible to Fusarium wilt, late blight (Phytophthora infestans), and fruit cracking; fruits split readily in heavy rain or after swings in soil moisture.
+The indeterminate growth habit requires staking or caging.
+Green parts (leaves, stems, unripe fruit) contain solanine and are toxic to pets and humans if consumed in quantity; ripe fruit is non-toxic.
+The cultivar ranks among the widely planted heirloom tomatoes in North American home gardens.

 Native Range